Policy infrastructure for autonomous execution

 Agent builders

-Want automation without giving agents keys.
-Need deterministic, testable constraints.
+Want bounded autonomy without giving agents keys.
+Need deterministic, auditable authority constraints.

 2

 Rebalancing, DCA, yield ops.
-Need bounded execution + auditability.
+Need bounded authority + auditability.

 3